Chatanga/DuneImmorality/README.md

 __All__

 - Persist settings.
-- Objects or not (full functional).
+- Objects or not (i.e. fully functional).
 - Rules & recipies.

 - Free selection of leaders.
-- Add a corrective black border on the Uprising boards.
+- Add a corrective black border on the Uprising game boards.

-- Look out for on the fly variable creation without save.
+- Spice token size and positions.

 __6P__